ashleychontos/pySYD/docs/installation.rst

         test                Test different utilities (currently under development)

 .. _installation/setup:

 Setting up
 ###########

-Ok now that you have properly installed and tested the software, there's just this one last step before we can start doing some science!
+Ok now that you have properly installed and tested the software, there's just one last step before we can start doing some science...

+We need some data to do the science with!

 Make a local directory
 **********************